LukasFratzl/Rigidbody-Character-Controller_Community/README.md

-# Rgidbody-Character-Controller_Community
+# Rigidbody-Character-Controller_Community
-A pure physics driven First or Third Person Character Controller for Unity
+A pure physics driven first or third person Character Controller for Unity

+Using Cinemachine and Burst and the new Mathematics library from Unity